link to WBCI site

 © Dennis E. Malueg

 The Wisconsin Marshbird Survey requires some advanced skills relative to other volunteer-based surveys.
-However, a detailed training workshop is provided to get a diverse pool of volunteers up to speed on protocols, identification, equipment use, and navigation skills.
-Judging from participant response in 2008, the opportunity to soak in the dawn chorus, perhaps spot an elusive King Rail, and make a contribution to bird monitoring was well worth the effort.
-Find a route near you and sign up today!
+Observers must have good hearing and know the target species by sight and sound.
+They must have good navigation skills, be physically fit for offroad hiking, and eager to tackle some technical data recording duties.
+However, the opportunity to soak in the dawn chorus, perhaps spot an elusive King Rail, and make a contribution to bird monitoring usually makes it well worth the effort.

 Results